-CiviCRM's donor management feature received an A for delivering on promises & deadlines in NTEN's 2011 Nonprofit Data Eco-System report...
+CiviCRM's case management feature received an A in NTEN's 2011 Nonprofit Data Eco-System report.

 The CiviCRM 1 codebase is licensed under the Affero General Public License (AGPL).
 The CiviCRM 2 (and later) codebase is licensed under the GNU Affero General Public License 3 (GNU AGPL 3) and the CiviCRM Licensing Exception.

 CiviCRM Licensing Exception

 This CiviCRM Licensing Exception is an additional permission under section 7 of the GNU Affero General Public License, version 3.
 It applies to a given file that bears a notice stating that the file is governed by that license along with this exception.
 Permission is hereby granted to combine the Program with works licensed under the PHP License versions 2.01, 2.02, 3.0 and 3.01.
 Permission is hereby granted to license modified versions of the Program to CiviCRM LLC under the Academic Free License version 3.